 The Right Equipment

 With the brisket prepared you need to get the smoker ready.
-You will want a fire of about 200 degrees F to 230 degrees F (95 degrees C. to 110 degrees C).
+You will want a fire of about 200 F to 230 F (95 C to 110 C).
 At this temperature, you can expect the cooking time to be about 1 1/2 hours per pound.
 Do the math ahead of time so you know how long you will need to keep the fire going.
 At this temperature range, the collagen in the meat will break down nicely and make the meat tender and tasty.

 Once you have the smoker ready place the brisket fat side up (read: Brisket - Which Side Up?) in the center of the cooking grate.
 If you are using a water smoker you can leave it fat side up the whole time.
 With an offset smoker, you will want to turn it after a few hours to keep the bottom from drying out.
 You will also need to baste or mop it every hour to keep the surface moist.
 Brisket can dry out even with a good fat cap so be prepared to mop it if necessary, or if you want to.
 If you are using an offset horizontal smoker you can add a water pan to the smoking chamber to help keep the moisture up.

-Because of the drying problem, if you are planning on going very low and slow you might try wrapping the brisket after the first 5-6 hours.
+Because of the drying problem, if you are planning on going very low and slow you might try wrapping the brisket after the first 5 to 6 hours.
 Though there are people who swear they go 20 hours naked to the smoke, most people find that the meat eventually dries out.
 Mopping helps, but sometimes you just have to go the extra step of wrapping the brisket in foil to finish it off.
-It's important that you keep a good eye on it to make sure it is staying moist.
+You must keep a good eye on it to make sure it is staying moist.
 I have heard some people complain that after about 8 to 10 hours that the meat can get too smoky.
 If you like a milder smoke flavor then you have another reason to wrap the brisket in foil.